ScriptTactics/ScriptTactics.github.io/_posts/2023-05-17-wifi-pineapple-mk-7-wardriving.md

 gpsmon
 ```

-TThen the output below should appear.
+Then the output below should appear.
 ```bash
 /dev/ttyACM0                  u-blox>
 ┌──────────────────────────┐┌─────────────────────────────────────────────────┐